 The key programme and project monitors, controls and reports are:

-• business case - this effectively describes what the value is to the sponsoring organisation from the outcomes of the programme; managing the business case is about value management of benefits, costs, timescales and risks
+• business case - describes what the value is to the sponsoring organisation from the outcomes of the programme;

-• project initiation document (or project execution plan in construction projects) - this document defines all major aspects of the project and forms the basis for its management and the assessment of its overall success; the two primary uses of the document are to ensure that the project has a complete and sound basis before there is any major commitment to it and to act as a base document against which the project can assess progress, change management issues and ongoing viability questions
+• project initiation document (PID) (or project execution plan in construction projects) - defines all major aspects of the project and forms the basis for its management and the assessment of its overall success.

 • work package - sets out all information needed to deliver one or more specialist products; the necessary information is collated by the project manager and used to formally pass responsibility for work or delivery to a team leader or member

-• change control strategy - this documents the procedure to ensure that the processing of all project issues is controlled, including the submission, analysis and decision making
+• change control strategy - documents the procedure to ensure that the processing of all project issues is controlled,

 • highlight reports - provide the project board (and possibly other stakeholders) with a summary of the stage status at intervals defined by them; it is used to monitor stage and project progress and will be used by the project manager to advise the project board of any potential problems